debajit13/Let-Us-C-solution/README.md

 # Let-Us-C-solution
-Solution of all the exercise problems of Let Us C book by Yashwant Kanetkar
+Solution of all the exercise problems of Let Us C book( written by Yashwant Kanetkar )